Withdrawal & Recovery

 How Long Does Weed Withdrawal Last?
 Honest Answer

-• Most cannabis withdrawal symptoms resolve within two to four weeks, but sleep issues can persist up to 45 days
+Most cannabis withdrawal symptoms clear up within two to four weeks, but sleep issues can stick around up to 45 days.

 You searched this because you need a number.
 You need someone to tell you how many days until you feel normal again.
 The honest answer is that there is no single number, but there is a well-documented range, and the research is clear enough to give you a realistic picture of what to expect.